13 Tips for Brides to get the BEST WEDDING PHOTOS

 You can see where the problem develops.

-As each row goes back, each have to poke out slightly more, and by the time you get to the photographer we have a great shot of the back of your guests!
+As each row goes back, each has to poke out slightly more, and by the time you get to the photographer, we have a great shot of the back of your guests!
 Probably not the photo you want for the album!